Need Help? Give us a call.

-Should you choose to go this route, do everything you can to keep it professional.
-Offer a professional-quality investment proposal as you would to any other investor, and set the exact terms of the investment in writing.
+Should you choose to go this route, you’ll want to do everything you can to keep it professional.
+You can offer a professional-quality investment proposal as you would to any other investor, and set the exact terms of the investment in writing.
 That way, you’ll face less risk dealing with miscommunications or relational challenges down the line.

 Platforms like Kickstarter and IndieGoGo are great for smaller ventures seeking contributions.
 Larger-scale ventures might consider equity crowdfunding platforms like EquityNet, which sells company equity to capital investors in a crowdfunding format.

 The available options for funding your business may have you dreaming of possibilities for growth.
-But before you can move forward, it’s important to determine what your loan costs, and whether or not you can afford it.
-Here’s what you need to know in order to analyze the affordability of your potential small business loan.
+But before you can move forward, it’s important to determine what your loan costs, and whether you can afford it.
+After all, planning is a key part of managing your business finances.
+This being said, here’s what you need to know in order to analyze the affordability of your potential small business loan.

-Make sure you understand the terms of your loan before you sign, and use a loan amortization schedule ahead of time to determine what your payments will be.
+You’ll want to make sure you understand the terms of your loan before you sign and use a loan amortization schedule ahead of time to determine what your payments will be.
 Depending on the terms of your loan, you may be expected to make monthly, weekly, or even daily payments on principal and interest.
 For some loans, your payments will be a fixed amount every period, while others will fluctuate over the life of the loan.